Towards better social crisis data with HERMES: Hybrid sensing for EmeRgency ManagEment System: HERMES: Hybrid sensing for EmeRgency ManagEment System

-The type of engagement questions sent to witnesses depends on the content of the tweets they initially posted and on specific information goals of EOCs.
-For example, users that sent geolocalized tweets are asked about experienced or observed damages to people or infrastructures, while users that posted non-geolocalized tweets may be asked to disclose their geographic position.
+The type of engagement questions sent to witnesses depends on the content of the messages they initially posted and on specific information goals of EOCs.
+For example, users that sent geolocalized posts are asked about experienced or observed damages to people or infrastructures, while users that posted non-geolocalized posts may be asked to disclose their geographic position.
 Henceforth, replies to the former type of questions will be labeled as \textit{reply2damage}, whereas replies to the latter will be labeled as \textit{reply2geo}.
 As a politeness best practice, no user is contacted more than once.

 It is noteworthy to emphasize that implementing and experimenting with such a hybrid sensing system pose harsh requirements in terms of time, effort and resources, thus jeopardizing the reproduction of experiments.
 The reason is twofold.
 First, limitations introduced by the OSNs to regulate the access to their resources (e.g., rate limits imposed on API endpoints) must be faced.
 Those limits can affect the opportunistic sensing phase, because the huge stream of messages that is typically triggered by mass emergencies may require to deploy multiple crawlers and to refine the filtering strategies in order to match the platform constraints.
-However, the most severe impact is on the participatory phase, since social bot activities are strictly restricted in order to prevent spam and deceptive behaviours.
-Hence, besides carefully selecting possible witnesses to contact (cfr.
-Section \ref{sec:system-witness}), we have to deploy and orchestrate a sufficiently large botnet, ensuring that each bot activity is compliant with the platform policies to avoid possible bans.
+However, the most severe impact is on the participatory phase, since social bot activities are rigorously restricted in order to prevent spam and deceptive behaviours.
+Hence, besides carefully selecting possible witnesses to contact, we have to deploy and orchestrate a sufficiently large botnet, ensuring that each bot activity is compliant with the platform policies to avoid possible bans.
 Second, hybrid sensing is triggered by the occurrence of earthquakes, signaled by the USGS notification service.
 Moreover, in order to cope with the variety of scenarios that can occur in real applications, we need to test our system on a wide range of earthquake magnitudes and intensities, and diverse epicenter locations, as well as accounting for the variance in urbanization, social media diffusion and usage, and percentage of English speakers.